adamsmd/BibScrape/README.md

 BibScrape is a BibTeX scraper for collecting BibTeX entries from the websites of computer-science academic publishers.
 I use it personally to make preparing my BibTeX files easier, but more importantly it makes sure all entries are consistent.
-For example, it prevents having "ACM" as the publisher in one place but "Association for Computing Machinery" in another.
+For example, it prevents having "ACM" as the publisher in one entry but "Association for Computing Machinery" in another.

 Currently, BibScrape supports the following publishers: